 Teachers of autistic children often take advantage of the benefits of music for improving cognitive development.
 Music’s rhythmic patterns provide a structured way for autistic children to organize auditory information.

 This makes music a very helpful tool for memorization and learning daily routines.
 With repetitive training, music can also help improve a child’s attention span.

 Autistic children are more likely to experience anxiety than the average child.
 Introducing music into their routine helps increase their tolerance for frustration and decrease anxious behaviors.
 The repetitive and predictable rhythms of classical music are particularly beneficial for relieving anxiety.

 There are a couple different ways to introduce your child to the benefits of music for autism.
 Music therapy is one potential route.

-The American Music Therapy Association defines it as “the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.”
+The American Music Therapy Association defines this practice as “the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.”

 Music therapy is similar to physical therapy in the sense that a therapist will assess the individual and provide a unique treatment plan based on his or her needs.
 You can easily search online for a Board Certified music therapist in your area.

 An alternative and often less expensive option is to sign your child up for private, in-home music lessons.
 With a tool like TakeLessons, it isn’t hard to find a qualified teacher who has experience working with special needs students.

 Keep in mind that either option works best when done repeatedly, over longer periods of time.
 Overall, the evidence supports that making music a consistent part of your child’s routine will not only be an enjoyable activity, but a key to unlocking their full potential.